Best Oahu Beaches

 Got a picture in mind of what the perfect Hawaiian beach looks like?
 Lanikai Beach fits that picture exactly and is located in the neighborhood of Lanikai in Kailua, which is on the Windward East side of Oahu.

-This little treasure has plenty of soft sand and seclusion for a morning of peaceful relaxing or swimming.
-Lanikai Beach used to be about a mile long but the development of seawalls has caused erosion, making it about a half-mile.
-But a certainly a gorgeous half mile!
+This little treasure has plenty of soft sand and seclusion for a morning of peaceful, relaxing or swimming.
+Lanikai Beach used to be about a mile long, but the development of seawalls has caused erosion, making it about a half-mile.
+But certainly a gorgeous half mile!
 Lanikai has been ranked many times among the best beaches in the world.
 Two lovely offshore islands, soft white sand, and azure blue waters make it the idyllic tropical postcard spot.

 Lanikai means "heavenly ocean," a name that is very apt for such a tranquil and gorgeous location.
 The area is ideal for sunrise viewing, and the full moonrise is stunning to see from this beach.

 Kayaking is also a wonderful way to experience Lanikai, as the water is usually quite calm.
 The wind can also be good here for sailing and windsurfing.
 If that weren't enough, Lanikai Beach is also an excellent swimming spot, and there is good snorkeling to be had here with some nice patches of reef.
 However, the water can be a little cloudy due to the fine sand particles.
 Be sure to check out the nearby Paradise Bay Resort if you'll be staying in the area, as it's a short 20-minute drive away from Lanikai Beach.